This article will take you through everything that you need to know about auto loan fraud and what the law has to say about it.

 About Car Dealer Fraud Law

 Auto dealer fraud laws consist of both federal and state laws that are designed to protect the general public shopping for cars and to punish the dealerships that take advantage of their unsuspecting customers.
 These laws are set up to deal with unfair and deceptive practices by dealers who sell defective vehicles.
-To the average buyer, the leasing, purchasing and loaning process can be a very complicated.
+To the average buyer, the leasing, purchasing and loaning process can be very complicated.
 The dealers, on the other hand, are very knowledgeable in various ways to maximize profits from the transactions and take advantage of unwary buyers.
 Because dealers prey on people who need cars the most, with limited resources, the majority of dealership fraud happens in the used car industry.

 Common Illegal Practices by Car Dealers